pikatchu/closedsource/book/0070-headquarters.md

 Then—it began to descend.

-"What’s going on?"
+"What's going on?"
 Leo asked.

-"It’s one of the many elevators that lead to the Companions’ headquarters," Elias answered.
+"It's one of the many elevators that lead to the Companions' headquarters," Elias answered.

-Leo’s eyes widened.
+Leo's eyes widened.
 "The headquarters are underground?"

 Elias smirked.
 "Very underground."